-The Board opted to conduct performance evaluation through questionnaires and discussion between the Directors, the Chairman and the Chairman of the Audit Committee.
+The Board opted to conduct performance evaluation through questionnaires and discussion between the Directors, the Chairman of the Company and the Chairman of the Audit Committee.
 The result of this year's performance evaluation process was that the Board, the Committees of the Board and the Directors individually were assessed to have performed satisfactorily.
 No follow-up actions were required.